EPFL-ENAC/TOPO-DataGen/README.md

-The TOPO-DataGen workflow is officially presented in the paper accepted to CVPR 2022
+The TOPO-DataGen workflow is officially presented in the paper
 <br>
 **CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data**
 <br>